blakbox23/Chatflicx/README.md

 - Finally to view the project, run `rails s`, and visit `http://localhost:3000/` from your browser.

 ## Tests
 This project also includes testing.
 To run these tests run  `rspec --format documentation` in your terminal.
+Make sure you ran `yarn install` first.

 ## Author